When Large Language Models are Reliable for Judging Empathic Communication: Discussion

 Inter-rater reliability relative to experts offers contextualized insights unavailable in evaluations where traditional classification metrics are applied to a label treated as the objective ground truth.
 The nature of evaluating subjective, context-dependent tasks involves addressing three inter-related questions: First, how comprehensive and reliable is a framework for measuring performance in a particular context?
 Second, how reliable are human experts with each other on a particular framework?
 Third, how reliable are LLMs relative to experts?
 If human experts have low inter-rater reliability on a task, then the task may simply be too ambiguous and need further refinement.
 On the other hand, if human experts demonstrate high inter-rater reliability, then there's evidence that justified agreement is possible.
 By reporting LLMs' inter-rater reliability with experts alongside expert agreement on multiple constructs, it is possible to offer a comprehensive report on construct reliability, expert performance, and generalizable LLM alignment with expert performance.
 In contrast, traditional classification metrics leave us with blind spots.
 First, classification metrics obscure performance.
 High F1-scores mask relatively moderate inter-rater reliability when classes are unbalanced.
 Likewise, low F1-scores can mask relatively high inter-rater reliability when there are many off by one instances.
 Second, classification metrics are sensitive to the number of categories in the rating scale, which makes cross framework evaluations difficult.
 Third, binarization of classification metrics can lead to a large range of possible scores to present, which can be either misleading if a single arbitrary cutoff for binarization is chosen or hard to interpret if the full range is shown.
+These blindspots echo research in affective computing which argues that subjective, context‑dependent constructs like emotion are better captured through ordinal or graded judgments that emphasize relative comparisons, rather than forcing them into categorical labels~\cite{yannakakis2017ordinal}.

 We offer several recommendations for practitioners and researchers aiming to evaluate subjective constructs reliably at scale.
 First, our results highlight the importance of benchmarking expert performance on evaluative frameworks of subjective constructs to contextualize the levels of subjectivity of sub-components within the frameworks.
 Second, this empirical benchmark of expert agreement can guide subsequent refinement of evaluative frameworks.
 Third, LLMs should be measured against the reliability of experts to offer a comprehensive evaluation and avoid the blind spots that traditional classification metrics and assumptions of an objective ground truth tend to obscure.
 Finally, domain experts can be helpful for extending evaluative frameworks into well-structured prompts for LLMs to maximize LLMs' alignment with experts on a LLM-as-judge task.
 Adopting these practices can enhance the reliability of large-scale subjective annotations by LLMs.